PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-08 15:06:48
+Last updated: 2024-04-08 15:07:21
-Random Quote: One life, one choice, one moment can destroy the entire universe. - The Watcher
+Random Quote: The Universe is Random.
+Not Inevitable.
+It's simple Chaos. - Walter White